eea/eea.facetednavigation/README.txt

  13. Synchronization of settings across multiple languages, I18N support.
  14. High performance by caching faceted catalog queries via `distributed memory object caching system: memcached <http://www.danga.com/memcached/>`_
+ 15: Smart facets hiding - hide facets criteria if there is only one page of
+     results (This can be explicitly disabled from version 4.6)

 Extra